On generalized Namioka spaces and joint continuity of functions on product of spaces: Cartesian product and -product of non-meager spaces

-As a generalization of the first countable spaces, a first countable space is of course a $W$-space of G-type.
-However, a $W$-space of G-type is not necessarily to be first countable (see, e.g., \cite[Ex.~2.7]{LM08}).
-In fact, the one-point compactification $X^*$ of a discrete space $X$ is always a $W$-space of G-type.
-Thus, if $X$ is a discrete uncountable space, then $X^*$ is a $W$-space of G-type; but it is not a first countable space.
+As a generalization of the first countable spaces, a first countable space is of course a $W$-space of G. However, a $W$-space of G is not necessarily first countable (see, e.g., \cite[Ex.~2.7]{LM08}).
+In fact, the one-point compactification $X^*$ of a discrete space $X$ is always a $W$-space of G. Thus, if $X$ is a discrete uncountable space, then $X^*$ is a $W$-space of G; but it is not a first countable space. \end{sse}